orakle/matlab_physioset/+physioset/README.md

 mySensors = sensors.eeg('Label', myLabels);

 % Create the importer.
 Notice that we ommit the semicolon so that method
-% disp() is implicitely called on myImporter myImporter = physioset.import.matrix( ...
+% disp() is implicitely called on myImporter.
+This is useful to ensure
+% that the properties of myImporter were set correctly. myImporter = physioset.import.matrix( ...
     'SamplingRate', 1000, ...
-    'Sensors',      mySensors);
+    'Sensors',      mySensors)

 % And import the data matrix
 X = randn(10, 1000);